 Exposed Brick Loft

 This loft is quite simple but there is one very important issue that must be addressed in all loft apartments.
 To expose the brick or not to expose the brick, that is the question.
 The couple that own this loft did not really like exposed brick.
-They are both from California and said to me that only New Yorkers like exposed brick.
-I am not sure if I agree with that but I am a born and raised New Yorker and I love exposed brick.
-I think lots of people do.
-In this apartment they chose to leave it exposed in the end.
+They are both from California and told me that only New Yorkers like exposed brick.
+I am not sure if that’s true but I am a born and raised New Yorker and I like exposed brick.
+I think lots of people do, but certainly not everyone.
+In this apartment they eventually chose to go with exposed brick in the end.